davebenson/doom4-walkthrough/README.md

 Drop into the hallway through the gaping hole in its roof.
 Turn around to find an ELITE GUARD 7.1 (along with some armor and shotgun ammo).

 Go forward to the computer area.
-Find a Codex Entry "Environments / Argent Facility".
+Find CODEX ENTRY "Environments / Argent Facility".

 Interact with the computer for a 48 second cut scene, whose immediate consequence is that you need a yellow keycard.
 A marker will take you to the airlock, which has a screen you can interact with.